Keelung: First Opium War

-Given the strategic and commercial value of Taiwan, there were British suggestions in 1840 and 1841 to seize the island.
-In September 1841, during the First Opium War, the British transport ship Nerbudda became shipwrecked near Keelung Harbour due to a typhoon.
-The brig Ann also became shipwrecked in March 1842.
-Most of the crew were Indian lascars.
-Survivors from both ships were transferred by authorities to the capital Tainan.
-The Taiwan Qing commanders, Ta-hung-ah and Yao Ying, filed a disingenuous report to the emperor, claiming to have defended against an attack from the Keelung fort.
-In October 1841, HMS Nimrod sailed to Keelung to search for the Nerbudda survivors, but after Captain Joseph Pearse found out that they were sent south for imprisonment, he ordered the bombardment of the harbour and destroyed 27 sets of cannon before returning to Hong Kong.
-Most of the survivors—over 130 from the Nerbudda and 54 from the Ann—were executed in Tainan in August 1842.
+During the First Opium War, the British merchant ship Nerbudda shipwrecked near the port of Keelung due to a typhoon in September 1841.
+Several months later, another British merchantman, the brig Ann, also shipwrecked near Keelung on March 1842.
+Hundreds of survivors from both ships were captured by Chinese authorities and transferred to Taiwan.
+Two senior Chinese officials, Dahonga and Yao Ying, filed a false report to the Daoguang Emperor, claiming to have beaten off a British attack against Keelung.
+In October 1841, the Royal Navy sloop HMS Nimrod sailed to Keelung to search for survivors of Nerbudda, but after they found out the Chinese sent them south for imprisonment, Nimrod bombarded the city's port, destroying 27 cannon before returning to British Hong Kong.
+Most of the survivors—over 130 from the Nerbudda and 54 from the Ann—were summarily executed by the Chinese in August 1842.

 In 1863, the Qing Empire opened up Keelung as a trading port and the city enjoyed rapid development due to the abundant commodities such as placer gold and high quality coal found in the drainage area of Keelung River.
 In 1875, Taipeh Prefecture was created and included Keelung.
 In 1878, Keelung was formed into a ting or sub-prefecture.
 Around the same time, the name was changed from Ke-lang (雞籠廳) to Kilong (基隆廳), which means "rich and prosperous land".

 The city suffered serious damage and lost hundreds of inhabitants during an earthquake and tsunami in 1867.
 The earthquake had an estimated magnitude of 7.0 and was caused by movement on a nearby fault.